gjtorikian/selma/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+* scriptupdatesubmodules
+* rake dependencies:fetch

+## Benchmarks

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/gjtorikian/selma.
-This project is intended to be a safe, welcoming space for collaboration.
+This project is a safe, welcoming space for collaboration.

+## Acknowledgements

+Nokogiri xplat
+vmg for goomba
+sanitize for api

 ## License